meshtastic/meshtastic-bot/README.md

 1. Verify `GITHUB_TOKEN` has either access to `all public repos` or `selected repos`
 2. Ensure `GITHUB_TOKEN` has pelmissions with read/write access to `issues`
-4. Check template URLs in `config.yaml` are valid
+4. Check template URLs in `config.yaml` are valid, verify the url by pasting it into your web browser.
-4. Ensure bot has access to target repository
+4. Ensure bot has read/write access in the github token to target repository
 5. Check logs for specific error messages

 ### Docker build fails

 1. Ensure Go 1.25+ is specified in Dockerfile
-2. Verify all dependencies are in `go.mod`
+2. Verify all dependencies are in `go.mod`, try running `go mod tidy` to ensure all dependencies are downloaded.
 3. Check for syntax errors: `go build .`

 ## License